gitlabhq/gitlabhq/doc/ci/examples/code_climate.md

 This will create a `codequality` job in your CI pipeline and will allow you to download and analyze the report artifact in JSON format.

-For GitLab [Enterprise Edition Starter][ee] users, this information can be automatically extracted and shown right in the merge request widget.
+For [GitLab Starter][ee] users, this information can be automatically extracted and shown right in the merge request widget.
 [Learn more on code quality diffs in merge requests](https://docs.gitlab.com/ee/user/project/merge_requests/code_quality_diff.html).